We take life for granted when we should be focused on achieving our life goals.

 Set out your life goals by visualising your ideal life.
 It will make your decisions for tomorrow matter more.

+What are some life goals?
 Life goals provide the platform for you to focus on some big achievements that contribute to your ideal life.
 For example, these could include:

 • Marriage and children